jeralyntrose-glitch/InnerVerse/replit.md

 # User Preferences

-Preferred communication style: Simple, everyday language.
+Preferred communication style: Simple, everyday language with a decent amount of emojis (not excessive, but engaging).

 # System Architecture